matheusboaro/dino-feature-extraction-dataset/README.md

 Tutorial on how to extract features from DINO's attention layers.

 ## Content
-- Extraction of the attetion layers' matrixes.
+- Extraction of the attention layers' matrixes.
 - Saving as .npz files.
 - Attention matrixes vizualization.